College of Arts & Letters

 In 2009, she was honored by ACTF with an 'Excellence in Education' Award for 27 years of volunteer service with this national organization.

-At present, she is working on a documentary series titled Artivists!, developing a one-person show on cancer and healing, completing a second dissertation with European Graduate School, and restructuring her non-profit multi-media theatre company The Artists' Collective for the 2013-2014 season.
+During 2013-2014, she is workshopping a one-woman performance lecture on cancer and healing, while restructuring her non-profit multi-media theatre company The Artists' Collective for the 2014-2015 season.